faustic/fauces/doc/dev/general/roadmap.md

         * Minimalistic test environment based on `visy1010` experiment.
     * Implementation of essential operations.
         * Flow control.
+            * Call function with no parameters.
-            * Call function.
+            * Call function with basic integer parameters.
-            * Return from function.
+            * Return void or basic integer from function.
+            * Go to label.
             * Go to label if boolean is true.
         * Pointer to unsigned char.
             * Addition of size integer.